loreddev/.github/profile/README.md

 </div>

 Hello, welcome to Lored!
 An organization, and personal project, founded by
-@Guz013 to create resources, apps, templates, interfaces, libraries... to help other developers on their development and work process and experience.
+@Guz to create resources, apps, templates, interfaces, libraries... to help other developers on their development and work process and experience.

 Everything here is open-source, *most licensed on permissive licenses like